How To Grow Beetroot

 Fresh beetroot is yum raw or juiced.
 Most often I grate it into salads.
 I dream of doing fancier things, but am too busy growing the vegies.
 Dinners are wholesome, but pretty basic round here.

 Roasted beetroot is quick and easy, and usually I do this right after the morning harvest.
-I roast them whole and peel the skins off once they’ve cooled down.
-They last in the fridge for a week this way and are useful in so many ways.
-Sometimes I puree the peeled roasties to add to humus or use in baking.
-I also love them boiled, in an old fashioned beetroot salad with orange juice kind of way, but then I just love beetroot full stop.
+I roast them whole and peel the skins off once they've cooled down.
+They last in the fridge for a week this way and are useful in so many ways - in salads, or whizzed up in hummus or a cake.
+I also love them boiled, in an old fashioned beetroot salad with vinegar kind of way, but then I just love beetroot full stop.